wurthless-elektroniks/sega-tmss-killer-attiny85/readme.md

 Optionally:
 * ATTiny pin 2 to the "FAIL" status LED
 * ATTiny pin 3 to the "SUCCESS" status LED

+**If you are using an Everdrive:** If hard reset is turned on in the Everdrive software, you will still see the TMSS screen before the game runs.
+To avoid this, tie the ATTiny's /RESET pin to /MRES (cart connector B2).
+The bypass should work fine without it.

 ## Compatibility